Eating for Healthy Pregnant Women/Ngā Kai Totika mā te Wahine Hapū

 There is evidence that caffeine consumption may affect your baby’s growth during pregnancy.
 Caffeine is naturally occurring in tea, coffee and chocolate and is present in many cola-type drinks.
 Limit your consumption of caffeinated drinks while pregnant.
 Have no more than six cups of tea or instant coffee (or three ‘single’ espresso-type coffees or one ‘double’ espresso-type coffee) each day.

 Be cautious about drinking herbal teas.
-Discuss this with your LMC.
+Check for a warning label saying 'not recommended for pregnant women' or discuss this with your LMC.

 Avoid drinking tea with meals.
 The tannins in tea mean you will not absorb the iron in the meal as well as you could.